Welcome

 ISEG

-The workshop takes place at the ISEG – Lisbon School of Economics and Management.
+The conference takes place at the ISEG – Lisbon School of Economics and Management.
 The main address is Rua do Quelhas, 6, 1200-781 Lisbon (see maps below).
 All rooms are located in the Quelhas 6 building, also known as the Convento das Inglesinhas, a 17th century building overlooking the rest of the campus [lat.
 N38o42’35.734”, long.
 W9o09’27.184”].

 Participants without mobility problems are advised to use the main entrance at Rua das Francesinhas [lat.
 N38o42’37.588”, long.
 W9o09’17.129”], by the Francesinhas 2 building, and climb the outdoor stairs, on the left-hand side, to Quelhas 6.
 Participants with mobility problems may use either the car-park entrance at Rua Miguel Lupi [lat.
 N38o42’39.229”, long.
 W9o09’21.672”] or the one at Rua do Quelhas [lat.
 N38o42’34.607”, long.
 W9o09’20.671”].